exercism/go/exercises/dominoes/.meta/hints.md

 MakeChain should have the following signature:

 ```
-type Dominoe [2]int
+type Domino [2]int

-func MakeChain(input []Dominoe) (chain []Dominoe, ok bool)
+func MakeChain(input []Domino) (chain []Domino, ok bool)
 ```

-The 'ok' bool result indicates whether the given input dominoe list could be arranged in a legal chain.
-An empty input list is considered legal, and a single dominoe whose sides are the same is also considered legal.
+The 'ok' bool result indicates whether the given input domino list could be arranged in a legal chain.
+An empty input list is considered legal, and a single domino whose sides are the same is also considered legal.

 The 'chain' result is a slice of zero or more dominoes arranged in an order which shows the legal chain.